NagendranGS/Wenum/README.md

 # What does Wenum🐍 do?

-Checks whether the given domain is active.
-Nmap for Port Scanning.
-Subdomains are enumerated.
-Subdomains are filtered based on status codes.
-Dead Subdomains are saved for Subdomain Takeover.
+The tool performs a comprehensive security analysis on the specified domain, with features including:

+This update enhances the tool's efficiency in identifying and categorizing potential vulnerabilities, streamlining the enumeration phase of web application security testing.
+Domain Status Verification: It checks if the domain is active before proceeding with further analysis.
+Port Scanning with Nmap: Conducts a detailed port scan to identify open ports and associated services.
+Subdomain Enumeration: Utilizes multiple tools to enumerate subdomains, expanding the scope of analysis.
+Status Code Filtering: Filters subdomains by HTTP status codes to differentiate between active and inactive ones.
+Subdomain Classification:
+Saves dead subdomains for potential Subdomain Takeover analysis.
-Alive Subdomains are sent for URL and Directory enumeration.
+Routes alive subdomains for detailed URL and Directory enumeration.
-URLs containing parameters are seperated.

-Vulnerable parameters for following bugs are seperated individually based on their names
+URL Parameter Separation: Isolates URLs with parameters for a focused vulnerability scan.
+Vulnerability-Specific Parameter Identification: Parameters are categorized based on vulnerability types they might expose, including:

     1. Cross Site Scripting (XSS)
     2. Server Side Request Forgery (SSRF)